Adinakaplan/adinakaplan.github.io/project1.md

 # Proactive Risk Modeling for NYC Intersections

-## Executive Summary
+## Project Overview
-This project transitioned the NYC Department of Transportation from reactive safety management to **proactive risk identification**.
-I architected a machine learning model to identify "Risk Signatures" at uncontrolled intersections that match the profile of high-crash locations, allowing for city intervention before accidents occur.
+This project developed a data-driven framework to shift intersection management from reactive safety measures to **proactive risk identification**.
+I architected a machine learning model designed to identify "Risk Signatures" at uncontrolled intersections, providing a scalable method for cities to prioritize safety interventions before accidents occurs.

 ---